-I’m sure I am forgetting some, but you get the picture.
+I’m sure I forget some, but you get the picture.
 What is scary is this exposes us to 168 or more chemicals daily!
 Source: Here

-However, this doesn’t only affect women as men can use the same amount or more products as well.
+However, this doesn’t only affect women as men can use the same amount or more products.
 What is important to understand is how endocrine-disrupting chemicals (aka hormone-disrupting chemicals) react in the body.

-More importantly, there are concerns with these chemicals causing birth defects, disrupting our menstrual cycles, digestive issues (bloating I’m looking at you) and autoimmunity.
+More importantly, there are concerns with these chemicals causing congenital disabilities, disrupting our menstrual cycles, digestive issues (bloating, I’m looking at you), and autoimmunity.
 That is why I believe it is important to understand these chemicals.
-Knowledge is power ladies!
+Knowledge is power, ladies!

 6 Hormone-Disrupting Chemicals

 Bisphenol A (BPA)